martynwheeler/u-lora/README.md

 # u-lora
-raspi-lora for micropython

-I have ported raspi-lora (https://pypi.org/project/raspi-lora/) to micropython.
+This is a port of raspi-lora (https://pypi.org/project/raspi-lora/) for micropython.
 I have currently only tested on raspberry pi pico.
+It allows your microcontroller to use an RFM95 to communicate.

+# Wiring

+The pinout for the RFM95 module can be found on page 10 of teh documentation (https://cdn.sparkfun.com/assets/learn_tutorials/8/0/4/RFM95_96_97_98W.pdf).

+The RFM95 module requires 3.3V and GND from your microcontroller:
+    connect 3.3V to pin 13 and GND to pin 1, 8, or 10 on the RFM95 module.

+For SPI communication (pin numbers are for the RFM95 - look at your microcontroller for the pins to connect):
+    MISO to pin 2 (MISO)
+    MOSI to pin 3 (MOSI)
+    SCK to pin 4 (SCK)
+    CS to pin 5 (NSS)

+Other pins:
+    Use a GPIO output to pin 6 (RESET) for resetting the RFM95 Use a GPIO input to pin 14 (D) to trigger that a message has been received

-Example usage (server mode):
+# Example usage (server mode):

 Create a file main.py with the following contents and copy it across together with the library ulora.py to your microcontroller